Red Loop

 Red Loop is a 2.2-mile dog-friendly trail in Cedar Park, TX.
-Includes high shade · 47% water proximity.
+Includes leash-required policy details · high shade.
+Elevation gain is about 1112 ft.
 Looking for more options in Cedar Park dog-friendly trails or across dog-friendly trails across Texas?
 Use the sections below for dog policy, access points, shade/heat, water, terrain, and safety.

 Dog Fit